 If you have a complex issue to get across, then compare it to everyday experiences which everyone will understand and identify with it.
 On a recent TV programme, the amount of land in a particular area which was being lost to climate change was described as the equivalent of xx football pitches every hour, a really powerful analogy.

-Using your natural wit, funny examples or telling a joke all help make you seem an approachable person and help get the audience on your side, especially if you are able to be self-deprecating
+If it is appropriate, using your natural wit, funny examples or telling a joke all help make you seem an approachable person and help get the audience on your side, especially if you are able to be self-deprecating.

 Stories – either of your customers or your own – will help bring your interview to life.
 This is a technique I use all the time to help explain concepts during media training sessions, and it’s just as useful during interviews with journalists.